NYKO7/World-Of-Warcraft-Dark-Theme-UI-Texture-Pack/README.md

-# World-Of-Warcraft-Dark-Theme-UI-Texture-Pack (Beta version 1.0)
+# World-Of-Warcraft-Dark-Theme-UI-Texture-Pack (Dragonflight Beta version 1.0)
-Complete World Of Warcraft UI Texture Pack overhaul.
+Complete World Of Warcraft UI Texture Pack overhaul for Dragonflight pre-patch.

 ## About project
 This is complete texture overhaul to dark version.
 Texture should work with every AddOn available and there should not be any problems with compatibility.